Classical music inspired by hate: six works dripping with scorn, mockery and bitterness

 How hatred inspired some of our most famous composers and their music

 Sometimes, hatred of a person or object can be almost as powerful as infatuation in serving as a muse.
+Here are six instances where hatred has found its way, pretty fruitfully we'd have to say, into music.

-Bartók’s son Peter recalled listening with his father to the symphony’s US premiere on the radio: Bartók took exception to the repetitions in the grotesque march, and the banality of its theme.
+Bartók’s son Peter recalled listening with his father to the symphony’s US premiere on the radio: Bartók took exception to the repetitions in the grotesque march, and to the banality of its theme.

-It’s possible Bartók didn’t get Shostakovich’s Lehár reference – Lehár was Hitler’s favourite composer and that theme was Shostakovich’s own expression of hatred,representing the Nazis approaching Leningrad.
+It’s possible Bartók didn’t get Shostakovich’s Lehár reference – Lehár was Hitler’s favourite composer and that theme was Shostakovich’s own expression of hatred, representing the Nazis approaching Leningrad.

 Shostakovich had to bury his loathing of the Soviet system deep within music disguised for state approval.
 His Symphony No. 11 ‘The Year 1905’ contains a horrifying musical depiction of a massacre, followed by a lament for the fallen and finally a resurgence.